ga4gh/refget/docs/sequences/README.md

 ### v2.0.0

-- Replace refget's v1 service-info implementation with GA4GH discovery's definition of service-info
+- Replace refget sequences v1 service-info implementation with GA4GH discovery's definition of service-info
 - Move code examples out into a Python notebook and a Perl script
 - Replace TRUNC512 with ga4gh identifier as the default SHA-512-based hash identifier (support still available for TRUNC512)
 - All checksums can be requested namespaced with their algorithm